 Strategic Intelligence

 Strategic threat intelligence (STI) comes from high-level analysis of broad cybersecurity trends and how they might affect an organization.
-It offers insights about threat actors' motives, capabilities, and targets, and helps executives and decision-makers outside of IT understand potential cyberthreats.
+It offers insights about threat actors' motives, capabilities, and targets, and helps executives and decision-makers outside of IT understand potential cyber threats.
 Typically less technical and incident-specific than other types of CTI, strategic threat intelligence is often used to formulate risk management strategies and programs to mitigate the impact of future cyberattacks.

 Tactical Intelligence